Galahed/Dijkstra/README.md

 ## Best regards!
 ---
 ## Whats new in version 1.1.0?
-One more imlpementation for cli-run in hackathon-style
+One more implementation for cli-run in hackathon-style
 * Run
 >node matrix 1
 * Result